 Since that time, I have created thousands of pieces of jewelry — from classy freshwater pearl necklaces to funky earrings.
-Through my Buffalo, New York-based business, I have the opportunity to help customers discover beaded jewelry that expresses their personality and tastes.
+Through my Buffalo, New York-based business, I have the opportunity to help customers discover jewelry that expresses their personality and tastes.
 I also help them select individual, custom-made gifts, such as bridal party sets.
 This is a true joy.

 I have served on the board of Artists in Buffalo Inc since 2008, am a partner with Urban Artisans since 2008, and with Bliss & Bejewelled Benefit Bazaars since 2004.
 We’ve raised more than $50,000 for local charities, such as Gilda’s Club WNY, Child & Family Services Haven House, Hospice Buffalo and more.

 I believe jewelry is more than an accessory; it’s an expression of a woman’s inner self.
-Let me help you find yours with my beautiful creations.

 Designer Spotlight: Anne Bliss